Elvira-94/wordle-game/README.md

 # User Experience (UX)

-## Site Aims
+## Target Audience

-* To provide the user with an online word game to guess a random 3 to 7 letter word in 6 to 10 tries.
+* Fans of the Wordle game originally created by Josh Wardle.

-* To create a word game that encourages the user to reset the game and customise their guesses and word lengths.
+* Adults, teens and children who want to take a chance at guessing the correct word in a limited number of tries.

-* To provide a game that is fully responsive so the user can play across multiple devices.
+* People who want to test their knowledge of random words in a fun and relaxing way.

-* To provide a feel-good experience by allowing the user to navigate the site easily.
+* People who like to challenge themselves where they can customize their word lengths and guess attempts to provide a more concetrated difficult task.

 ## User Stories